 The content is free and can be accessed without paying a fee so it may prove perfect for cash-strapped college students who may want to get into the app development market.

 Mobile Apps are the future of the internet.
 If you watch social media stats, you will see that every new publication the growth of mobile is out stepping desktop computing.
 So whether you are trying to reap the advantages of social media or incorporate digital literacy in your educational offerings, then you will likely need to deliver this content through mobile apps.
+This is a type of micro learning which many people are finding very effective when delivering technical content

 The Tech Entrepreneur Nano Degree consists of 5 courses: